apify/crawlee/README.md

 { "sources": [{ "url": "https://www.google.com" }, { "url": "https://www.duckduckgo.com" }] }
 ```

-On the Apify cloud platform, the input can be either set manually
+On the Apify Cloud, the input can be either set manually
 in the UI app or passed as the POST payload to the [Run actor API call](https://www.apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
 For more details, see [Input and output](https://www.apify.com/docs/actor#input-output)
 in the Apify Actor documentation.